Antogonza14/README_FRONT/README.md

-Welcome to my GitHub profile!
-I am Antonio, a dedicated Master's student in Data Science and Business Analytics at the Complutense University of Madrid.
-With extensive business experience in London and Spain across various industries, I am now steering my career towards data analysis and big data.
+# 👋 Welcome to my GitHub Profile!

+Hello!
+I’m **Antonio**, a recent **Master’s graduate in Data Science, Big Data, and Business Analytics** from the Complutense University of Madrid.
+With extensive experience across various industries in both **London** and **Spain**, I’ve pivoted my career towards **data analysis** and **big data** to bring data-driven insights into business.

 ## 🎓 Education
-- Master's in Data Science, Big Data, and Business Analytics Complutense University of Madrid
+- **Master’s in Data Science, Big Data, and Business Analytics**
-GPA: 8.5
+  Complutense University of Madrid
+  **Final GPA:** 9.08 / 10

-- Course in Integrated Marketing
+- **Integrated Marketing Course**
   City University of London

-- Bachelor's in Business Administration and Management University of Murcia
+- **Bachelor’s in Business Administration and Management**
+  University of Murcia
-GPA: 7.5
+  **GPA:** 7.5 / 10

 ## 💼 Professional Experience
-- Data Analyst (Student)
+### Data Analyst (Student)
-- Skills: MySQL, Python, MongoDB, Tableau
+- **Skills:** MySQL, Python, MongoDB, Tableau
-- Location: Madrid
+- **Location:** Madrid, Spain

-## Business Experience
+### Business Experience
-- Roles: Various positions in the food, leisure, and industrial machinery and supplies sectors
+- **Roles:** Various positions in food, leisure, and industrial machinery and supplies sectors
-- Locations: London and Spain
+- **Locations:** London, UK & Spain

 ## 🛠️ Technical Skills
-- Programming Languages: Python, SQL
+- **Programming Languages:** Python, SQL
-- Tools and Platforms: MySQL, MongoDB, Oracle, Tableau, GitHub, GCP, PowerBI, Azure, Databricks, Spark
+- **Tools and Platforms:** MySQL, MongoDB, Oracle, Tableau, GitHub, GCP, Power BI, Azure, Databricks, Spark
-- Libraries: Pandas, NumPy, Django
+- **Libraries:** Pandas, NumPy, Django

 ## 📚 Certifications
-- SQL: Hackerrank
+- **SQL:** Hackerrank
-- MySQL: Oracle
+- **MySQL:** Oracle

 ## 🌍 Languages
-- Spanish (Native)
+- **Spanish:** Native
-- English (Native)
+- **English:** Native
-- Portuguese (Basic)
+- **Portuguese:** Basic

 ## 📊 Highlighted Projects
-- Machine Learning Competition
+### Machine Learning Competition
-Participated in a data competition to predict water pump status using multiclass classification techniques.
+Participated in a predictive competition to determine the operational status of water pumps, using multiclass classification techniques for real-world application.

-- Statistical Analysis for Hypertension Medication Conducted a detailed analysis of the efficacy of an innovative medication using advanced statistical techniques.
+### Statistical Analysis for Hypertension Medication
+Conducted a comprehensive analysis of a new medication’s effectiveness, employing advanced statistical methods to provide data-backed insights.

-- Business Intelligence with Tableau
+### Business Intelligence with Tableau
-Developed visualizations and dashboards to analyze financing operations and loans, providing insights for decision-making.
+Designed interactive visualizations and dashboards to analyze financing operations and loan data, aiding in strategic decision-making.

-- SQL Database Management
+### SQL Database Management
-Implemented and managed SQL databases for financial operations analysis, optimizing queries for efficient data extraction.
+Developed and managed SQL databases for in-depth analysis of financial operations, optimizing queries to improve data extraction efficiency.

-- Python Programming
-Developed an interactive Python game, showcasing programming skills and logical application.

-- Advanced Data Visualization
-Created interactive and narrative data visualizations to communicate complex analysis results to non-technical stakeholders.
+---

+Feel free to connect if you’re interested in discussing data science, visualization, or if you’d like to collaborate on projects!